CraftedInc/Appcrafted_JavaScript_Plugin/example/README.md

 ### Step 3 (optional): Use your own Access Key, Container ID, and Asset IDs.

 Edit `example.js` and edit the following lines.
+Supply Asset IDs in an array.

       var accessKey = YOUR_ACCESS_KEY;
       var containerID = YOUR_CONTAINER_ID;
       var assetIDs = [FIRST_ASSET_ID, SECOND_ASSET_ID];

+**NOTE:** To use this example correctly, your assets should include these two attributes:

+	  Attribute Name: "image", Type: "Image"

+	  Attribute Name: "caption", Type: "String"

 ### Step 4: Run.